mariovmendes/Graphical-Sequences/README.md

 # Graphical-Sequences
-Small Project for the MD course
+Small Project for the MD course developed using the Python Programming Language